gmvoit/just-the-docs/Accretion.md

 # Accretion
 {: .no_toc}

-This page outlines how the **ExpCGM** framework represents cosmic accretion of atmospheric mass and energy.
+This page outlines how the **ExpCGM** framework incorporates cosmic accretion of atmospheric mass and energy.
 It employs a spherical collapse assumption to estimate the specific energy of incoming gas.
-It also accounts for adiabatic gravitational compression of atmospheric gas as the halo's potential well deepens.
+It also accounts for gravitational compression of atmospheric gas as the confining halo's potential well deepens.
 A user may also wish to account for atmospheric compression caused by the incoming momentum flux.
 After describing these three aspects of **ExpCGM**, the page concludes with a summary of cosmological atmospheric evolution.

 <details closed markdown="block">
   <summary>